What is Lumbar Radiculopathy?

 How to book an appointment?

-If you think that you may be suffering from radicular pain, our physio’s at Vitalis Physiotherapy can assess and diagnose the condition.
-They may also refer you to get scans in some severe cases to better understand your needs.
+If you think that you may be suffering from radicular pain, or you’re looking for a ‘physiotherapist near me’, our physio’s at Vitalis Physiotherapy can assess and diagnose the condition.
 They will then tailor your treatment plan to aid in your pain relief and recovery.

 All you need to do is just give us a call on 0410 559 856 and request an initial appointment.
 Please let our friendly reception staff know the background and severity of your condition.